baldengineers/easytf2_mapper/README.md

 <p>
 <p>
 ## to install:
-To install on windows (without Python or any modules for it), download either the latest zip from [here](https://github.com/baldengineers/easytf2_mapper/tree/master/latestwinredist) or [here](https://github.com/baldengineers/easytf2_mapper/wiki/Windows-Redistributable).
-Unzip this to your desired directory, and run the main .exe.

-To edit source code in addition to having the program, download [Python 3.4](https://www.python.org/downloads/release/python-343/) or later, and install [these modules](https://github.com/baldengineers/easytf2_mapper/wiki/Required-Modules-(Source)).
-Documentaion will be created as development slows.
+[here](https://github.com/baldengineers/easytf2_mapper/wiki/Installation) is an easy instruction set for installing this.

-_*BEFORE INSTALLING AND RUNNING, CHECK THE LATEST [RELEASES](https://github.com/baldengineers/easytf2_mapper/releases) FPR KNOWN BUGS*_
+_*BEFORE INSTALLING AND RUNNING, CHECK THE LATEST [RELEASES](https://github.com/baldengineers/easytf2_mapper/releases) FOR KNOWN BUGS*_

 ## help!
 If you require assistance, first check out [the wiki](https://github.com/baldengineers/easytf2_mapper/wiki), and then try emailing the team at toadsrc@gmail.com.
 Responses may not be instant, but feedback is appreciated.